coder/coder/docs/templates.md

 ### Persistent vs. ephemeral resources

-You can use the workspace state to ensure some resources in Coder can are persistent, while others are ephemeral.
+You can use the workspace state to ensure some resources in Coder are persistent, while others are ephemeral.

 #### Start/stop